marcpre/personal_blog_eleventy/README.md

 212. habits are the cornerstone for productivity
 213. Sell your AI voice using NFTs on solana
 214. learn price action to read the chart
+215. What's the ICT method in trading?
+(Trader Mayne)